-- (1) Available water determinations for access licences are to be expressed as one of the following: - (a) with respect to access licences specifying share components as ML/year- a percentage of the share component, - (b) with respect to access licences specifying share components as a number of unit shares- ML per unit share. - (2) The sum of available water determinations made for any access licence must not exceed the following in any water year, except where subclause (3) applies: - (a) for any access licence where share components are specified as ML/year- 100% of the share component, - (b) for any access licence specifying the share component as a number of unit shares-1 ML per unit share of the share component or such lower amount that reflects reductions made in accordance with any lower limit determined under clause 32. - (3) The limits specified in subclause (2) do not apply to available water determinations made in the following circumstances: - (a) to regulated river (high security) access licences in accordance with clause 36 (3), - (b) to regulated river (general security) access licences in accordance with clause 37(4).
+- Available water determinations for access licences are to be expressed as one of the following: - (a) with respect to access licences specifying share components as ML/year- a percentage of the share component, - (b) with respect to access licences specifying share components as a number of unit shares- ML per unit share. - (2) The sum of available water determinations made for any access licence must not exceed the following in any water year, except where subclause (3) applies: - (a) for any access licence where share components are specified as ML/year- 100% of the share component, - (b) for any access licence specifying the share component as a number of unit shares- 1 ML per unit share of the share component or any lower limit determined under clause 32. - (3) The limits specified in subclause (2) do not apply to available water determinations made in the following circumstances: - (a) to regulated river (high security) access licences in accordance with clause 36 (3), - (b) to regulated river (general security) access licences in accordance with clause 37 (4).